 Q: Are there any requirements for volunteers?

 A: To deliver home-delivered meals, volunteers must be 16 years old or older, unless accompanied by a parent or guardian.
-For other volunteer opportunities, younger volunteers may be able to help but must be accompanied by a parent or guardian.
-We typically do not allow children under the age of 10 in our warehouse.
+For other volunteer opportunities, children between the ages of 12 and 15 must have a chaperone with them.

 FeedMore WNY may run a basic background check on volunteers prior to their starting to help ensure the safety of our clients.

 Q: Do I have to have a car?